Intense, Dark, & Broody: Scorpio Season Is Here

 It isn't really spooky season until the sun enters Scorpio, is it?
-Well, it's time to gear up for the fall-focused festivities, because on October 23, Scorpio season officially begins.
+Well, it's time to gear up for the festivities, because on the 23rd October, Scorpio season officially begins.

 AdvertisementADVERTISEMENT